Newton Restraining Order Lawyers

 If you have been accused of a domestic violence crime or served with a temporary restraining order issued by the Sussex or Warren County Family Court, you probably have a lot of questions about how to manage the situation and what you can do to defend yourself against the allegations.
 First and foremost, it is important to know that restraining order matters are taken very seriously by the judicial system and if a final restraining order is entered against you, you will be fingerprinted, entered on the state’s domestic violence registry, ordered to forfeit any firearms in your possession, and potentially ordered to pay compensatory damages.
 Additionally, if there are also criminal charges as a result of the alleged domestic violence incident, you could be convicted of a criminal offense and be fined or sentenced to jail.

-The domestic violence defense attorneys at the Tormey Law Firm are well-versed in matters related to temporary restraining orders, final restraining orders, contempt charges for violating a restraining order, and criminal charges related to alleged domestic violence incidents.
+The domestic violence defense attorneys at the Tormey Law Firm are well-versed in matters related to temporary restraining orders, final restraining orders, contempt charges for violating a restraining order, seizure of weapons for domestic violence, and criminal charges related to alleged domestic violence incidents.
 We fight tirelessly on behalf of clients in Frankford, Sparta, Phillipsburg, Hackettstown, and throughout Sussex and Warren County.
 Contact us today at 973-755-1695 to discuss your case with one of our highly knowledgeable NJ restraining order lawyers, who will answer your questions and outline your legal options with a cost-free consultation.

 Here is a review from one of our many satisfied restraining order clients: